MinhHaDuong/CIRED_alumni_directory/schema.md

 - Custom extensions preserve institutional data for CIRED-aware systems
 - Fallback behavior: Non-CIRED systems show standard contact info

-### Versionning
+### Versioning
 - Scraping scripts should hash the contents and set the `UID` property accordingly.
 - Scraping scripts include their name in `PRODID` property.
 - Use repeated `SOURCE` property to link to original public pages scrapped.

 ### Privacy & Security
-- Scraping scripts set visiblity to Admin-only
+- Scraping scripts set visibility to Admin-only
 - Only merge vCard variants with the same visibility level.
 - Respect visibility settings when exporting